isomerpages/gb-assist/pages/solutionrepo/solution1422.md

 ---
-title: MyRetailer Android POS - Package E with Unified Payments & Web Store
+title: Freight Master Version 8.1 (25 Licenses)
-permalink: /productivity-solutions-grant/solutionrepo/solution353
+permalink: /productivity-solutions-grant/solutionrepo/solution1422
 ---

 #### Description

-MyRetailer Android POS is a powerful all in one point-of-sale solution with built in payment modes like Alipay, Wechat Pay, GrabPay, Credit Card payments, Global Blue and others.
-The system is also equipped with efficient and secure retail and inventory control systems in the back office with relevant reports vital to store operations
+The Freight Master software is a suite of integrated and comprehensive software modules targeted at the logistics industry.
+It comprises of four core sub-systems to cover the various business requirements of a logistics service provider.
+Whilst providing features and functionality found in high end logistics solutions, the software package is focused in helping SMEs to compete with multinationals through a low cost solution, thereby providing a more level playing field for the SMEs.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_DCS_20200008_Annex_3_CR_WEF_4_SEPT_2020v2_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Innosys_20200256_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria